philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 In ICS 314, I have students do a set of readings on a topic (in this past semester, it was about Facebook and data privacy), and then split into teams to debate the pro and con of a question (in this past semester, it was "Am I ethically obligated to delete my Facebook account?").
 Assertions either pro or con should be backed up by reference to the Code of Ethics.
 This format worked quite well and most students seemed to gain new insights into ethics as a result.

-## 7. Encourage updates to their professional portfolio
+## 7. Require updates to their professional portfolio

 All students in ICS 314 are required to create a professional portfolio using [TechFolios](http://techfolios.github.io/).
 One advantage of TechFolios is that it becomes straightforward to implement a script to aggregate together ICS student portfolios into a single site, which I've done and the results of which are available at [https://ics-portfolios.github.io/undergrads/](https://ics-portfolios.github.io/undergrads/).